 Be clear of the units of illuminance (light intensity) and luminous flux:

-Items Unit
+Items | Unit |

-illuminance (light intensity) Lux/lx
+illuminance (light intensity) | Lux/lx |

-luminous flux Lumen/lm
+luminous flux | Lumen/lm |

 The intensity of the light formula

 In this segment, we will discuss the ideal light intensity in different types of aquariums.
 One tip in advance, the light intensity will change with various water depths – the deeper the water, the dimmer the light intensity.
 We are likely, to begin with, planted aquariums.
-The light intensity should meet the requirement of photosynthesis and metabolism.
+The light intensity should meet the requirements of photosynthesis and metabolism.
 In general, light intensity below 100 lux is not good for aquatic plants.
 However, it depends.
 Take cryptocoryne costata as an example, it can survive at 50 lux.
-By the way, for more details about light settings for aquarium low-light plants, please go for Light Settings for Aquarium Low-light Plants.
+By the way, for more details about light settings for aquarium low-light plants, please go to Light Settings for Aquarium Low-light Plants.

-For fish-only tanks, you can set the light intensity according to your preference, seeing that it is no need to meet the demands of aquatic plants.
-However, 10-20 lumens per gallon or 1-2 watts per gallon is ideal.
-Aside from that, reef aquariums may require higher light intensity, 4-8 watts per gallon may be an excellent option.
+For fish-only tanks, you can set the light intensity according to your preference, seeing that there is no need to meet the demands of aquatic plants.
+However, 10–20 lumens per gallon or 1–2 watts per gallon is ideal.
+Aside from that, reef aquariums may require higher light intensity, 4–8 watts per gallon may be an excellent option.

 As for aquatic plants, they need enough light intensity to photosynthesize.
 Without photosynthesis, your plants can not get the necessary nutrients to grow, as well as produce oxygen for your tank.
 The aquatic plants’ leaves will gradually turn yellow and even decayed.
 In the end, most plants are probably suffering death.
 In a word, ideal light intensity is critically crucial for your tank.